KodeCrumbs/kodecrumbs.github.io/README.md

 ## About The Project
 <img src="demo.png" alt="Homepage Screenshot" width="960" height="540">

 Kode Crumbs - We are a community for high school coders.
 Join us on the journey of exploring, learning and building cool things.
-This is the Code Crumb website repository built using Hugo, a simple, fast, and flexible static site generator.
+This is the Kode Crumbs' website repository built using Hugo, a simple, fast, and flexible static site generator.

 #### Colour Palette
 The website uses a basic color scheme derived off of the logo's hue.
 Light schemed by default, a dark mode is available consisting of the exchanged foreground and background colours.